Misato Nakamura

 Misato Nakamura (中村 美里, Nakamura Misato) is a Japanese judoka.
-She won the bronze medal in the -52 kg weight class at the 2008 Summer Olympics and 2016 Summer Olympics and the gold medal in the same weight class at the 2009 World Judo Championships.
+She won the bronze medal in the -52 kg weight class at the 2008 Summer Olympics and 2016 Summer Olympics and the gold medal in the same weight class at the 2009 World Judo Championships, the 2011 World Judo Championships and 2015 World Judo Championships.

 Nakamura began working as a television commentator for judo in 2018.